multiscale/muscle3/docs/source/fortran_api.rst

     Creates a Data object containing a list of ``size`` nil values.

-    :p integer size: The number of nil values to put into the list.
+    :p integer size: The number of nil values to put into the list (kind=LIBMUSCLE_size).
     :r obj: The new Data object
     :rtype obj: LIBMUSCLE_Data